Curvature and local matchings of conference graphs and extensions: Preliminaries

 \subsection{Strongly/Amply regular graph}

 \begin{definition}[Strongly/Amply regular graph \cite{BCN89}] Let $G$ be a $d$-regular graph with $n$ vertices which is neither complete nor empty.

-Then $G$ is called call a strongly regular graph with parameters $(n,d,\alpha,\beta)$ if: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two non-adjacent vertices have $\beta$ common neighbors. \end{itemize} The graph $G$ is called an amply regular graph with parameters $(n, d,$ $\alpha, \beta)$ if: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two vertices with distance $2$ have $\beta$ common neighbors. \end{itemize} \end{definition}
+The graph $G$ is called a strongly regular graph with parameters $(n,d,\alpha,\beta)$ if: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two non-adjacent vertices have $\beta$ common neighbors. \end{itemize} The graph $G$ is called an amply regular graph with parameters $(n, d,$ $\alpha, \beta)$ if: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two vertices at distance two have $\beta$ common neighbors. \end{itemize} \end{definition}

-The following theorem shows a relationship between the parameters of an amply regular graph.
+The following theorem shows a basic relationship between the parameters of an amply regular graph.

-\begin{theorem} Let $G=(V, E)$ be an amply regular graph with parameters $(n, d, \alpha, \beta)$. then
+\begin{theorem} Let $G=(V, E)$ be an amply regular graph with parameters $(n, d, \alpha, \beta)$.
+Then,